MicrosoftDocs/query-docs/query-languages/dax/isfiltered-function-dax.md

 ## Return value

-TRUE when *ColumnName* or a column of *TableName* is being filtered directly.
-If there is no filter or if the filtering happens because a different column in the same table or in a related table is being filtered, then FALSE is returned.
+TRUE when *ColumnName* or a column in *TableName* is being filtered directly.
+Otherwise returns FALSE.

 ## Remarks

-- A table or column is said to be filtered *directly* when in the current filter context one or more filters are applied to that table or column.
-A table or column is said to be *cross-filtered* when one or more filters are applied to a related table, or another column in the same table or a related table.
+- A column or table is said to be filtered directly when a filter is applied to *ColumnName* or any column in *TableName*.

-- A table or column is said to be filtered *directly* when in the current filter context one or more filters are applied to that table or column.
-A table or column is said to be *cross-filtered* when in the current filter context one or more filters are applied to a related table, or another column in the same table or a related table.
+- A column or table is said to be cross-filtered when a filter is applied to *ColumnName*, any column in *TableName*, or to any column in a related table.
+Therefore, the [ISCROSSFILTERED](iscrossfiltered-function-dax.md) function returns TRUE when *ColumnName*, any column in *TableName*, or a column in a related table is being filtered.

-- A column is said to be cross-filtered when a filter applied to another column in the same table or in a related table affects ColumnName by filtering it as well.
+- A column or table can be both filtered directly and cross-filtered when a filter is applied to *ColumnName* or any column in *TableName*, but cannot be filtered directly if filters are applied only to a column in a related table.

-- The related function [ISCROSSFILTERED](iscrossfiltered-function-dax.md) returns TRUE when *TableName* or *ColumnName* or another column in the same or related table is being filtered.

 - [!INCLUDE [function-not-supported-in-directquery-mode](includes/function-not-supported-in-directquery-mode.md)]